BenVeghte/PrusaConnect-Webcam/README.md

     If you are running this script for multiple printers on the same computer, you can have one folder for each printer or one photo for all printers.
 The delete functionality only deletes photos associated with the printer the script is running for.

+- (Optional, but recommended, only works on linux) Identify which camera you want to use

+    I have only tested this on Ubuntu 24 so no promises on any other OSs
+    1. Run `python CameraTester.py`
+        This will take a photo with all connected cameras and save it to the directory you ran the command from.
+Took at each image and see which one you want.
+The file name name will be what you pass into `prusacam.py` (minus the file extension)

 - Option 1 (recommended): Create the JSON config file to run the script.

     1. Use `example.json` as a template replacing the data with what you collected above